nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

      </tr>
     </table>

 3. Delete Patient

     - *Prerequisite: There is no patient in the list.*

-    1. **Test case:** `delete patient S9876543A`
+    1. **Test case:** `delete patient S9876543A`  --change message to patient not found in the list?
     Expected: An error message will be shown indicating that the patient is not found in the list.

     - *Prerequisite: There is a patient in the list with NRIC number S9876543A.*

     1. **Test case:** `delete patient S9876543A`
+    Expected: The program will prompt the user for confirmation.
+    Continuation: `y`
     Expected: The patient with NRIC `S9876543A` will be deleted from the list.

+    1. **Test case:** `delete patient S9876543A`
+    Expected: The program will prompt the user for confirmation.
+    Continuation: `n`
+    Expected: The patient with NRIC `S9876543A` will **not** be deleted from the list.

-    1. **Test case:** `delete patient S983A`
+    1. **Test case:** `delete patient S983A`  --patient does not exist??
     Expected: An error message will be shown indicating that the NRIC is invalid.

     1. **Test case:** `delete patient`
-    Expected: An error message will be shown indicating that the command is incomplete.
+    Expected: An error message will be shown indicating that the input format is incorrect.

 4. list patient

     - *Prerequisite: There is no patient in the list.*

     1. **Test case:** `list patient`
     Expected: An message will appear indicating that there is no patient in the list.

+    - *Prerequisite: There are patients in the list.*

+    1. **Test case:** `list patient`
+    Expected: The patients' Name and NRIC will be listed down.

+    1. **Test case:** `list patient 123`
+    Expected: An error message will be shown indicating that the input format is incorrect.

+ 5. Get Patient

+  - *Prerequisite: There is a patient in the list with NRIC number S1234567F.*
+  1. **Test case:** `get patient`
+  Expected: An error message will be shown indicating that the command is incomplete.

+  1. **Test case:** `get patient S1234567F`
+  Expected: The detailed information of the patient `S1234567F` will be displayed.

 #### E.3.
 Patient Medical Records Commands
 #### E.4.
 Appointment Scheduling Commands